How to sell your home and make a faster, more profitable sale

 Apply complementary colors in unequal amounts by using the 80-20 rule:

-above.
-See how the orange in this room pops next to the blue.
+See how the orange towels in this bathroom pop against the blue tile.

-This low-contrast color scheme is the most successful color palette for small room design.
+This low-contrast color scheme is my favorite room decor color scheme and the most successful color palette for small room design.

 Monochromatic room design employs a single color in varied tones, shades and tints.
-This one color can vary greatly in value and saturation, creating a sophisticated and restful space as in the bedroom above.
+The single color can vary greatly in value and saturation, creating a sophisticated and restful space as in the bedroom above.

 Monochromatic room design color schemes can create harmony, visual cohesion, and a sense of relaxation in any room, making it the perfect color scheme for home staging.